ArchComms’ Mandate and Functions

 ArchComms produces and post-produces in-house faith-based videos that provide the faithful with information and perspectives on the faith, faith journey stories for online sharing and dissemination.

 Recording and Publishing

-We also record or arrange for recording of His Grace’s talks, sermons or teachings of the Archbishop.
-Some of these teachings are transcribed for further learning and reflection purposes.
+We also record or arrange for recording of talks, sermons or teachings of the Archbishop.
+Some of these materials are transcribed for further learning and reflection purposes.

-Electronic Mail (email), Software, Hardware, Data Security & Privacy
+Electronic Mail (email), Cloud Services, Data Storage & Recovery, Software, Hardware, Data Security and Best Practises

-Wired & Mobile Telephony, Secured Networks and CCTV infrastructure
+Wired & Mobile Telephony, Video Conferencing, Secured Networks and CCTV infrastructure

-To facilitate the workflow for video acquisition, edit, live streaming and archiving of content
+To facilitate the workflow for audio and video acquisition, edit, live streaming and archiving of content.

 Not in ArchComms’ Scope